 Since the Lippe was one of the main transport routes of the Romans, it is not surprising that the Roman-Lippe route mostly runs within sight of the Lippe.
 But first, the Rhine takes over the main role between Xanten and Wesel.
-Enjoy the colourful hustle and bustle on the Rhine promenade in Wesel or visit the town's old waterworks.
-East of Wesel, the Lippe with its wide loops and meadows then dominates the landscape.
+Enjoy the hustle and bustle on the Rhine promenade in Wesel or visit the town's old waterworks.
+East of Wesel, the landscape is dominated by the Lippe with its wide loops and meadows.

-The moated castle of Gatrop lies idyllically in the meadows of the Lippe.
+The moated castle of Gatrop lies idyllically in the Lippe meadows.
 It is just one of several magnificent castles along the route.
 Lembeck Castle near Dorsten is also impressive with its size and castle park.
 Crassenstein Castle near Selm is a wonderful place for a rest.
-Situated high above the Lippe River, it offers magnificent panoramic views from the extensive castle grounds.
 Hovestadt Castle with its beautiful park and Assen Castle near Lippe Valley are worth a stop during the cycle tour.
-Schloss Neuhaus in Paderborn completes the round of castles.
+Schloss Neuhaus in Paderborn concludes the round of castles.

-In addition to all the castles and lovely places, nature is not neglected on the cycle tour.
+In addition to all the buildings, nature is not neglected on the cycle tour.
 The picturesque area of Westruper Heide lies between Lippe and the pretty town of Haltern am See.
 The relaxed atmosphere at the reservoirs and around the market square will quickly transfer to you.
 In Olfen, it is definitely worth taking a short detour from the Lippe into the idyllic Steverauen.
-A unique natural area that is predominantly shaped by its animal inhabitants.
-The three-arch bridge "Alte Fahrt" is guaranteed to catch your eye.
+This is a unique natural area that is mainly shaped by its animal inhabitants.
+The three-arch bridge "Alte Fahrt" is sure to catch your eye.
 Werne 's lively history comes alive around the historic market square.
-You can also visit the town's monastery and salt works.
+Also visit the town's monastery and salt works.

 Where the tranquil town of Xanten lies today, a large Roman town once stretched out.
 The Archaeological Park, together with the Roman Museum, provides impressive evidence of this time and its exciting history.
 An absolute "must" on your cycling tour in the footsteps of the Romans.